yevheniiairapetian/to-do-app/README.md

 This repository contains a simple responsive to-do app developed with React, jQuery, and Bootstrap

 ## Key Features:

+#### User guide

-- A simple "How-To" guide for desktop and mobile users
+- There's a simple "How-To" guide for desktop and mobile users

+#### User set-up

+- Ability to create a user profile with a username (required) and a profile image (optional) (all saved to local storage)
+- The initial set-up checks the username and profile image on validity (value and length for the username and image type and size for the profile image)
+- The username can be edited upon a click
+- The app checks if the username is empty (restores the last change if empty)
+- The profile image can be deleted after initial set-up

+#### Working with lists

 - Create \ edit\ delete to-do lists
 - Add \ edit \ delete to-dos (one by one or all at once)
 - Mark to-dos as done (strike through)
+- The app checks list titles on empty data (restores the last change if empty)
 - Upon deleting the list \ all to-dos the user can confirm \ cancel their choice
 - All lists are edited independently.
+- Users can rearrange the to-dos in the list

+#### Filtering

-- The app has a live search that filters the lists \ to-dos
+- The app has a live search that filters the lists \ to-dos by the list name / to-do text

+#### UI / UX

-- Some button clicks produce simple sound notifications
+- Some button clicks produce simple sound notifications for more interactivity and engagement
 - Some UI elements use simple icons and animations for better UX
-- The app is responsive
+- The app is responsive thanks to media queries
+- The lists display updates to the user upon typing / editing / deleting text in the lists, hence, the user instantly gets feedback when using the list features

+#### Auto-save and PWA functionality

-- All changes are auto-saved to local storage (no need to use any UI elements to save the changes and the user is notified about updates)
+- All user changes are automatically saved to local storage after any to-do / list edits (no need to click any buttons to save)
-- The app can be installed on desktop \ mobile device (PWA App)
+- The app can be installed on desktop / mobile devices resembling a native-like experince, ease of use, and offline notification

+#### Resetting data

+- All user data can be deleted (performs local storage clearing upon clicking a button)

 ## Technologies Used:
-- HTNL5
+- HTML5
 - CSS3
+- React.js
 - jQuery
-- Bootstrap
+- jQuery UI
-- React
+- React Bootstrap
 - PWA
 - Service Worker